 # #

-# This Python script documents the Voodoo Robotics Sequencing feature using Python functions #
+# This Python script demonstrates how to interact with the Voodoo Robotics Sequencing feature #

-# to communicate with the Voodoo Robotics REST API set. #
+# using Python functions to communicate with the Voodoo Robotics REST API. #

 # #